flipflipshift/flipflipshift.github.io/_posts/2023-10-11-Busy-Beaver.md

 To summarize: if the probabilistic AI has some upper-bound on its run-time, we can win 100% of the time without ever simulating the AI.
 Without that upper-bound, due to the AI having a potentially superior random function, we have to actually simulate the AI some number of times to copy its random behavior.

 ---
-# Why can't the AI do this strategy?
+# Why can't an AI do this strategy?

-This is a good exercise, and it also proves that the AI will never be perfect at this game for large integers.
-Informally, this would require the program to recursively call itself ad infinitum, and you can prove via a proof by contradiction that there can never be a workaround for this, even if the AI can modify its own code.

----
+While it can be possible for an AI to read its own code (see <a href="https://en.wikipedia.org/wiki/Quine_(computing)">Quines</a>), attempting to apply this technique would require the outputted program to recursively call itself ad infinitum without ever actually printing anything, and therefore be invalid.
+Any workaround is impossible as it would lead to a logical paradox akin to Berry's paradox.

-# Okay, but how about another AI?
+Okay, but how about another AI?
 Can't it do this too?

-Forget AI, even a short program can win this way, right?
-I've just given you an algorithm to beat the AI; of course a program can follow this algorithm as well.
-But viewing that combination of AI + program as a single AI, you can again defeat it for large $N$ using the above trick.
-Likewise for any system of multiple AI's - even if they can build new AI's and modify each other's code, it can _still_ be defeated with this simple technique.
-Because all the instructions of code-modification and AI construction are in the original AI's code.
+I've just given you an algorithm to beat the AI; of course an AI can follow this algorithm as well.
+But viewing that combination of two AI's as a single AI, you can again defeat it for large $N$ using the above trick.

-You can contemplate designing an AI that builds a modified AI on inputs that are too large, using some modification of this trick.
-Nothing changes.

----
+What if we had a system of multiple AIs that were designed to build new AIs when they found themselves to be insufficient for the required $n$ and/or modify their own codes?
+It doesn't matter - you can _still_ defeat the whole system with this technique as all instructions for code-modification and AI construction are in the original AI's code.

 # Caveats

 One big assumption in all this is that the AI will give an acceptable answer when playing the game.
 If the AI does not spit out a valid Python program, then our strategy will fail as well and we are both disqualified.